Riesz transform on manifolds with quadratic curvature decay: Non boundedness of the Riesz transform

 \subsection{Parabolicity and the Riesz transform}

-Our argument is a slight improvement of earlier results \cite{CCH}.
-The starting point is to understanding the $L^p$ closure of the space of differential of smooth compactly support function; the following lemma is a $L^p$ adaptation of an idea of \cite{carronjga}. \begin{lem} Let $(M^n,g)$ be a complete Riemannian manifold and let $f\in W^{1,p}_{loc}$ such that $df\in L^p$.
-Assume moreover that $M(r)=\int_{B(o,r)} |f|^p$ satisfies
+Our argument is a slight improvement of some earlier results proved in \cite{CCH}.
+The starting point is to understand the $L^p$ closure of the space of differential of smooth function with compact support; the following lemma is a $L^p$ adaptation of an idea from \cite{carronjga}. \begin{lem} Let $(M^n,g)$ be a complete Riemannian manifold and let $f\in W^{1,p}_{loc}$ such that $df\in L^p$.
+If $M(r)=\int_{B(o,r)} |f|^p$ satisfies

 then there is a sequence $(\chi_\ell)$ of smooth function with compact support such that